 7 Ways to speed up your Symfony Setup

-Speed in todays modern world is a critical thing, isn't it?
-Users jump aboard if your website or webapp isn't loading fast enough, Google punishes you with bad rankings, your revenue decreases, and you are falling behind your competitors, even though you might provide good value to your customers.
+Speed in today's modern world is a critical thing, isn't it?
+Users jump aboard if our website or webapp isn't loading fast enough, Google punishes us with bad rankings, our revenue decreases, and we are falling behind our competitors, even though we might provide good value to our customers.